antoncohen/resume-web-example/README.md

 # Resume Code #

-This repo contains an exmaple of the code I use to create my resume:
+This repo contains an example of the code I use to create my resume:

 http://resume.antoncohen.com/